Jennifer Rainin, PhD, Chief Executive Officer

 Eric Rodenbeck, Director

 Eric Rodenbeck came to San Francisco in 1994, lured by a deep curiosity for the budding internet-based industry in the city.
-Twenty years later, Eric’s passion for cities, design, and technology has made him a both a local and international leader at the intersection of all three.
+Decades later, Eric’s passion for cities, design, and technology has made him a both a local and international leader at the intersection of all three.

 Eric caught the bug of telling stories with data at early dot-com Quokka Sports, where he turned GPS tracks from round-the-world sailing races into early data-viz entertainment.
 Having tried (and failed!) to start two internet businesses, in 2001 Rodenbeck founded data visualization design studio Stamen, where he is Creative Director and CEO.
 The company’s high bar for elegant, data-driven design has brought many brilliant data artists, designers and technologists through its doors.
 In 2017, the studio was honored with the National Design Award for lasting achievement in American design.

 By connecting design with civic duty, people with place, and data with delight, Eric fulfills his mission of being an ambassador of San Francisco values: openness, inclusiveness, experimentation, and throwing damn good parties.